oracle-livelabs/oci/oci-stack-monitoring-fundamentals/alarms/alarms.md

  	![Enterprise Summary Alarms chart, highlighting the count of all open alarms](images/1-1-alarms.png " ")

 	The slide-out provides greater details of the open alarms and is filtered by the severity count selected.
-These details include alarm name, resource name, metric name, time the alarm fired, and the **current** value.
+As we reviewed earlier, these details include severity, trigger time, resource name, metric name, dimension, current value, and alarm name.
 The results can be ordered by selecting the column title.
 DevOps teams can use this information to help prioritize their work, for example they would likely address the JD Edwards host root filesystem that is 97% utilized before investigating the siebel host 93% utilized filesystem.
 Clicking the resource name will take you to that resource's home page to investigate further, while clicking the alarm name will open a new tab to provide more details of the open alarm.

 	![Alarms chart slide-out, showing details of all open alarms](images/1-2-alarms.png " ")

 3. Refine a list of open alarms

  	Next, filter the list to focus on only the **Critical** alarms.
-Using the **Severity filter**, change the severity from **All** to **Critical**.
+Using the **Severity** filter, change the severity from **All** to **Critical**.
 The table now displays only the open alarms with a severity of **Critical**.

  	Select the alarm **Filesystem / Utilization > 90%**.
 Clicking the alarm name opens a new tab in your browser to further investigate and work the alarm within Oracle Cloud Infrastructure's Monitoring Service.